TangoTangoX/TangoTangoX.github.io/skyloft1-0-4.md

 - NEW LOCATIONS:
   - Check out the all-new solar system inside Realm One, *Frosted Skies*!
 This solar system contains a number of interesting frost and ice planets that don't count towards the main storyline.
 Complete all five of them for a special bonus...

+- /NICK: Change your in-game username using /nick <nickname>!
+This will not permanently change your username, it will just rename it until you use /unnick.

 - MULTIPLE ACCOUNTS: Create new users, under the same account!
 You can even link existing accounts to a single account with multiple users!
 You can have up to ten users under one account!
 Each user is compltely seperate from the other